garciaguevara/covida/README.md

 - Visualization of facebook mobility matrices, with a level 3 granularity municipalities, in QGIs.

-- Matching mobility matrices and covid-19 reported cases resolution.
+- Match covid-19 reported cases into the mobility matrices resolution.
 ![demo](images/municipalitiesInsideVoronoi.png)